 In the north of the city centre is Claypath, a great place to look for Durham student halls.
 It’s a little further away from Durham University than Crossgate (depending on what campus you attend), but with great bus links to get you to campus, that isn’t much of an issue.
-Claypath is popular with students as it has lots going on being so close to the city centre, including the Gala Theatre and Cinema, a Tesco Express and some great pubs and restaurants, such as Ajiwai Japanese, Urban Oven, and Slug and Lettuce.
+Claypath is popular with students as it has lots going on being so close to the city centre, including the Gala Theatre and Cinema, a Tesco Express and some great pubs and restaurants, such as Ajiwai Japanese and Urban Oven.

 Worried your student accommodation won’t feel quite like home?
 Check out our guide to 6 cheap and easy ways to brighten up your room in student halls.